Act reliably

 Our Annual Report

 Constructing and managing a large real estate portfolio means we have an impact on the local climate and ecological environment of our neighborhoods.
 These are located primarily in major metropolitan areas, where the value of green spaces and trees is particularly high.
 This offers huge potential for sustainable action.
 We want to exploit this potential – not least to improve the quality of living for our tenants.
-Therefore, we maintain and design over 24 million square meters of green spaces, over 300 km of hedges and around 263,000 trees to create a sustainable and livable environment.
+Therefore, we maintain and design over 24 million square meters of green spaces, of which over 5.6 million m² wooded area and around 257,000 trees to create a sustainable and livable environment.

 Vonovia positions itself as a green residential real estate company, aiming to become the market and innovation leader in sustainable residential environment construction.
 What this means for us: